Part 1: Setting a Project (CLI)

 mainsequence project create tutorial-project-cli

-The CLI will prompt for any missing values and uses sensible defaults.
+The CLI validates the project name before continuing, prompts for any missing values, and uses sensible defaults.
 It also polls the backend every 30 seconds until is_initialized=true.

 Default parameter: data source (--data-source-id)